-The album of interest is Songs for Tibet, a compilation that contains tracks from artists Moby, Alanis Morissette, and Sting.
-The release, produced by the Art of Peace Foundation, first appeared on the iTunes Store on August 5th.
-A number of users within China recently began complaining of severed access, and subsequent traceroutes pointed to a government-imposed block.
+China’s heavy censorship stance has once again come to light as the government blocked access to the iTunes Store, allegedly over pro-Tibetan content.
+The album in question is Songs for Tibet, a compilation that features tracks from artists such as Moby, Alanis Morissette, and Sting.
+Produced by the Art of Peace Foundation, the album appeared on the iTunes Store on August 5th, and a few recent complaints from users in China suggest that access has been severed.
+Subsequent traceroutes pointed to a government-imposed block.

 The Campaign for Tibet, another pro-Tibetan organization, recently boasted that numerous Olympic athletes, including those from China, had downloaded the album.
 This may have helped to prompt the ban, which is part of the Chinese government’s approach to heavy censorship.
 Pro-government publication china.org.cn reported that some consumers have even vowed to boycott all Apple products, including the popular iPhone, which is not available in China since negotiations with China Mobile and China Unicom broke down.

 This incident highlights the prickly terrain that most American companies grapple with when doing business in China.
 On the one hand, the country’s massive population and growing economy make it irresistibly alluring, but the rules of the game are entirely different.
 Ultimately, companies like Apple, Google, and others are forced to modify their content and approaches or risk exclusion.

 This blocking is not the first time that China has censored content, and it is unlikely to be the last.
 The government has an extensive list of banned words and phrases, and a vast network of censors monitors both online and offline activities.
 The Great Firewall of China, as it is commonly known, is a sophisticated system that allows the government to keep a close eye on what its citizens are doing and saying online.